%2F%2Fusers%2F33e491a2-5a95-40e6-86e0-2feb0441e113%2Fratecard%2Ffishing-fun-in-florida-2535-mf6cvtf5.jpeg&w=1200&q=75)

-Black Drum are hefty fish, typically 5-30 pounds but can reach 90.
-You'll find them in Tampa Bay's brackish waters, especially around oyster beds and mudflats.
-They're bottom-feeders with strong jaws, crushing shellfish and crabs.
-Spring's the prime time to target them as they school up to spawn.
-Anglers love Black Drum for their strong fight and good eating, though stick to smaller ones under 15 pounds for the best flavor.
-They make a distinctive drumming sound, which can help you locate them.
-For bait, fresh crabs or clams work well.
-My local tip: use a heavy sinker to keep your bait on the bottom where these guys feed.
-Be patient - their bite can be subtle, but once hooked, they'll give you a real workout.
+Black Drum are hefty fighters, typically weighing 5-30 pounds but can reach up to 90.
+You'll find them in Tampa Bay's brackish waters, especially around oyster beds and muddy flats.
+They're bottom-feeders, so look for them in depths up to 100 feet.
+Spring's the prime time to target them as they school up for spawning.
+Anglers love Black Drum for their strong pull and tasty meat, though stick to smaller ones under 15 pounds for the best flavor.
+They make a distinctive croaking sound, which can help you locate them.
+To land one, use live bait like crabs or clams on the bottom.
+Here's a pro tip: when you feel that telltale tap-tap, wait a moment before setting the hook.
+Black Drum like to play with their food, so give them time to really take the bait.

 Vehicle Guest Capacity: 5